 Questions about Washington Wills

 There are a couple of major differences between Washington Wills and other online forms providers.
 First, the instructions on Washington Wills are drafted by attorneys who are licensed to practice law in Washington State.
 That means we understand the nuances of Washington State's laws that apply to wills and related documents.
-Also, will-drafting is what we do.
-That means we focus our attention on the details of these laws to make sure our forms and instructions are just right.

 The second major difference is that we provide comprehensive explanations of the law and legal processes as they apply to a person who is using our instructions to write a document.
 The fact is that wills (even simple wills) and other estate plan documents are subject to a whole lot of laws and rules that the average person has never even heard of.
 We think anybody who is drafting a will in Washington State should know about these laws so they can make informed decisions.